BTS member Jin started his mandatory military service on 13 December, becoming the first member of the acclaimed K-pop supergroup to do so.

-Jin, whose real name is Kim Seok-jin, underwent five weeks of military training at the boot camp along with 200 others, following which he will be dispatched to the frontline and attached to a unit near the North Korean border.
+Jin, whose real name is Kim Seok-jin, will undergo five weeks of military training at the boot camp along with 200 others, following which he will be dispatched to the frontline and attached to a unit near the North Korean border.

 He will be serving a total of 18 months with the South Korean Army.

 In anticipation of the significance of Jin’s enrollment, BTS’ label Big Hit Music had requested fans to stay away from the camp.

 “We ask you to keep your heart-warming words of support and farewell in your hearts,” the label said in its message to fans.